Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

 \section{Dynamic Data Structures in One Dimension}

-In one-dimension we can interchange the idea of points and $x$-coordinates in $P$, since they are equivalent.
+In one-dimension we can interchange the notion of points and $x$-coordinates in $\PointSet$, since they are equivalent.
 Depending on the context we may use either term.
-Our data structure is a modification of the approach of Karpinski and Nekrich~\cite{Karpinski2008}, and we prove several interesting combinatorial properties and design data structures accordingly in order to provide more efficient support for queries and updates.
+Our basic data structure, like that of Karpinski and Nekrich~\cite{Karpinski2008}, is a modified weight balanced B-tree~\cite{av2003}.
+However, we prove several interesting combinatorial properties of $\alpha$-majorities in order to provide more efficient support for queries and updates.

-We create a weight-balanced B-tree~\cite{av2003} $T$ with branching parameter $8$ and leaf parameter $1$ such that each leaf represents an $x$-coordinate in $P$.
+Let $\Tree$ be a weight-balanced B-tree with branching parameter $8$ and leaf parameter $1$ such that each leaf represents an $x$-coordinate in $\PointSet$.
 From left to right the leaves are sorted in ascending order of the $x$-coordinate that they represent.
-Let $T_u$ be the subtree rooted at node $u$.
-Each internal node $u$ in the tree represents a range $R_u = [x_s,x_e]$, where $x_s$ and $x_e$ are the $x$-coordinates represented by the leftmost and rightmost leaves in $T_u$, respectively.
-By the properties of weight-balanced B-trees, the degree of each internal node is at least $2$ and at most $32$.
-We number the levels of the tree $T$ $0, 1, ..., \lg n$ from top to bottom.
+Let $\Tree(u)$ be the subtree rooted at node $u$.
+Each internal node $u$ in the tree represents a range $\Range(u) = [x_{\min},x_{\max}]$, where $x_{\min}$ is the $x$-coordinate represented by the leftmost leaf in $\Tree(u)$, and $x_{\max}$ is the $x$-coordinate represented by the rightmost leaf in $\Tree(u)$.
+We number the levels of the tree $0, 1, ..., \Theta(\lg n)$ from top to bottom.
 If a node is $h$ levels above the leaf level, we say that this node is of {\em height} $h$.
-The range represented by an internal node of height $h$ contains at least $8^h / 2$ (except the root) and at most $2 \times 8^h$ points by the properties of weight-balanced B-trees.
+By the properties of weight-balanced B-trees, the range represented by an internal node of height $h$ contains at least $8^h / 2$ (except the root) and at most $2 \times 8^h$ points, and the degree of each internal node is at least $2$ and at most $32$.